vercel-labs/lead-agent/README.md

 <img width="1819" height="1738" alt="hero" src="https://github.com/user-attachments/assets/347757fd-ad00-487d-bdd8-97113f13878b" />

-An inbound lead qualification and research agent built with [Next.js](http://nextjs.org/), [AI SDK](https://ai-sdk.dev/), [Vercel Workflows](https://useworkflow.dev/), and the [Vercel Slack Adapter](https://github.com/vercel-labs/slack-bolt).
+An inbound lead qualification and research agent built with [Next.js](http://nextjs.org/), [AI SDK](https://ai-sdk.dev/), [Workflow DevKit](https://useworkflow.dev/), and the [Vercel Slack Adapter](https://github.com/vercel-labs/slack-bolt).
 Hosted on the [Vercel AI Cloud](https://vercel.com/blog/the-ai-cloud-a-unified-platform-for-ai-workloads).

 **_This is meant to serve as a reference architecture to be adapted to the needs of your specific organization._**